 People with dementia may retain some communicating abilities.
 For example, someone who is unable to carry on a conversation may nevertheless be able to sing a song.
 Help the person discover and use his or her unique talents.

 Emotions, which often play a big part in communicating, may produce unpredictable or inappropriate responses.
 If you are facing emotional or behaviour obstacles, discuss the situation with the person’s care professionals or other counsellor or support group.

 The Role of Body Language

-In advanced stages of cognitive impairment, when verbal skills become severely limited, body language becomes a more important tool for communicating.
+In advanced stages of cognitive impairment, when verbal skills become severely limited, body language becomes a more critical tool for communicating.
 You or the caregiver may be able to read the other person’s emotions and reactions through body language.
 Watch the person’s face and body for changes and reactions.
 Is he happy, sad, calm, agitated?
-Can you pick up positive or negative reactions to a particular topic or activity?
+Can you pick up positive or negative responses to a particular topic or activity?

 Your own body language is important, too.
 Without saying a word, you can project your love and caring, and convey a sense of comfort and security.
 Here are some suggestions:

 - To appear relaxed and at ease, sit in an open posture, with neither arms nor legs crossed.